Ferrite-FEM/FerriteCon/2024/index.md

 [Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture about TBD.

-The [program](#program) of the conference will consist of beginner-friendly presentations on Ferrite.jl and of current research using Ferrite.jl.
+The [program](#program) of the conference will consist of both beginner-friendly and advanced presentations on Ferrite.jl and of current research using Ferrite.jl.

 You can also have a look at the program of previous editions of FerriteCon: